sameryadav/eds-masterclass/docs/migration-exercise.md

 - Create a new site
 - Point it to your fork of this `eds-masterclass` repo
 - Create a folder called `deno` in DA for the site, and point the site's content to https://content.da.live/{ORG}/deno/
+- Copy the boilerplate content from your original site created with the DA tutorial to this new site.
+We just need some sample content.

 ## Step 2: Import content